Types of Cinnamon

 Indonesian (Korintje) Cinnamon

 Description: Indonesian cinnamon (sometimes called Korintje Cinnamon) is the most common cinnamon sold in grocery stores.
-It’s what you probably had in your cabinet growing up, and what you use to sprinkle now.
+It’s what you probably had in your cabinet growing up, and might be what you use now.

-Tasting Notes: Classic cinnamon flavor with pronounced sweet-spiced notes.
+Tasting Notes: In aroma, this is the most iconic scent of cinnamon.
+Smell it straight out of the bottle to trigger memories of the holiday season and scented candles.
 It may be the least complexly flavored cinnamon in the arsenal, but sometimes the traditional, familiar flavor is all you need.

 Uses: Anything!
 This is the classic cinnamon that most Americans are used to.
 Add it to sweets like pies and pancakes, use it in curries or meat rubs, or sprinkle on oatmeal with fresh berries (blueberries especially!).